Social Responsibility Initiatives

-At the start of each year, ICTS selects several social responsibility initiatives that they will support during the year.
-Run by the ICTS Training and Communications team, fundraising activities are linked to fun events that help to bring the ICTS staff together.
-This includes selling cupcakes, stickers and badges, dressing up and running competitions.
+At the start of each year, ICTS selects several social responsibility initiatives that we will support during the year.
+Run by representatives from all ICTS divisions, fundraising activities are linked to fun events that help to bring the ICTS staff together.
+This includes selling cupcakes, stickers and badges, dressing up, and running competitions.

 Children’s Hospital crayon collection